NorthernWidget/NorthernWidget.github.io/_pages/tutorial.md

 ### Set up the Northern Widget board definitions

-***This step is required only if you are using a Northern Widget data logger (Margay or Okapi).
+***Note: This step is required only if you are using a Northern Widget data logger (Margay or Okapi).
 You may skip this step if you are using a standard Arduino or other board for which you already have support through the Arduino IDE.***

 The Northern Widget boards are "third-party" Arduino boards, so you'll have to set up support for these boards yourself.
 We've made a pretty thorough